MicroCT-Based Vascular Imaging in Bone and Peri-Implant Tissues

 Animals

-In this study, we used one 21-month-old transgenic VEGF male mouse (see [14] for more details), five 10-week-old CB17SCID male mice, three 12-week-old C57BL/6 mice, one 73-week-old C57BL/6 mouse, and six female 30-month-old Göttingen minipigs.
-Animal procedures were performed in accordance with the applicable Swedish, Israeli, or Swiss legislation on the protection of animals and were approved by the corresponding committees.
+In this study, we used one 21-month-old transgenic VEGF male mouse (see [16] for more details), five 10-week-old CB17SCID male mice, three 12-week-old C57BL/6 mice, one 73-week-old C57BL/6 mouse, and six female 30-month-old Göttingen minipigs.
+Animal procedures were performed in accordance with the applicable Swedish, Israeli, or Swiss legislation and ethical standards, respecting diverse international guidelines and were approved by the corresponding committees.

 Murine experiments were approved by the local Swiss ethical committee (Tierversuchskommission des Kantons Bern, Amt für Veterinärwesen, Bern, Switzerland) under permit number BE 55/16.
 Minipig experiments were approved by the Malmö/Lund Ethics Committee on Animal Testing at the Lund District Court, Sweden under license 5.8.18-15672/2019.
 The following reporting adheres to the ARRIVE Guidelines 2.0 [41] for relevant items.
 Animal model, strain, age, animal number and sex are collected in a table available in the Supplementary Materials.